edlins/libPCA9685/README.md

         -lPCA9685

-        An example application is included in the examples/ folder.
+        Example applications are included in the examples/ folder.

 CONTRIBUTING